taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

 ## The latest additions 🎉

+**Prompts**
+ * [Safety-Prompts](https://github.com/thu-coai/safety-prompts) - Chinese safety prompts for evaluating and improving the safety of LLMs. 中文安全prompts，用于评估和提升大模型的安全性。

+**Chatbots**
+ * [ChatGPT-Telegram-Bot](https://github.com/v-know/chatgpt-telegram-bot) - A Telegram bot with a smooth AI experience.

 **Reimplementations**
- * [LaMDA-rlhf-pytorch](https://github.com/conceptofmind/lamda-rlhf-pytorch) - Open-source pre-training implementation of Google's LaMDA in PyTorch.
-Adding RLHF similar to ChatGPT.
+ * [langchain](https://github.com/brainlid/langchain) - Elixir implementation of a LangChain style framework.

-**NLP**
- * [GPT-Fathom](https://github.com/gpt-fathom/gpt-fathom) - GPT-Fathom is an open-source and reproducible LLM evaluation suite, benchmarking 10+ leading open-source and closed-source LLMs as well as OpenAI's earlier models on 20+ curated benchmarks under aligned settings.

 **Langchain**
- * [CareGPT](https://github.com/wangrongsheng/caregpt) - 🌞 CareGPT (关怀GPT)是一个医疗大语言模型，同时它集合了数十个公开可用的医疗微调数据集和开放可用的医疗大语言模型，包含LLM的训练、测评、部署等以促进医疗LLM快速发展。Medical LLM, Open Source Driven for a Healthy Future.

-**Openai**
- * [gpt-tokenizer](https://github.com/niieani/gpt-tokenizer) - JavaScript BPE Tokenizer Encoder Decoder for OpenAI's GPT-2 / GPT-3 / GPT-4.
-Port of OpenAI's tiktoken with additional features.
+ * [PIXIU](https://github.com/the-finai/pixiu) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
+Our goal is to continually push forward the open

 **Others**
- * [CoGPT](https://github.com/geniucker/cogpt) - Hmm Copilot or GPT?
-Who knows.
-Get access to gpt-4 via copilot.
+ * [rome](https://github.com/kmeng01/rome) - Locating and editing factual associations in GPT (NeurIPS 2022)

-_Updated on February 27, 2024_ (A total of 1443 repositories listed.)
+_Updated on February 29, 2024_ (A total of 1448 repositories listed.)

 ## Table of contents